 After every layer of filling, it is first dried and then topped with another layer.
 Special light hardeners are used to dry the layers of fillings.
 Lastly, the filling is pared and recontoured to fit the tooth shape.

 Different Filling Materials and Filling Life Expectancy

 Fillings can be of different materials depending upon either the dentist's recommendation or the individual's preference.
 They can be of gold, silver amalgam, and tooth-colored composite material, ceramics, and glass ionomer.

 The life expectancy of a filling depends upon the material of the filling.
 Gold, ceramics, and silver amalgam fillings are known to last for ten to fifteen years.
 Tooth-colored composite material and gold ionomer fillings last for a minimum of five years.
 Accidental cases can reduce the filling life expectancy regardless of the material used.

 After getting a procedure, specific care steps are necessary.
 Avoid eating or drinking any hot foodstuffs for a few days after the procedure.
 Very chewy foods should be avoided, and biting on hard food should also be avoided.
 Following a good oral care routine is a vital step in caring for the fillings.

 Signs of wear and tear of the filling before the expected time are signs of an instant visit to our office.
 If the filling becomes loose, it can rise slightly, leaving a hollow area underneath it.
 This can be a house for infection-causing microbes.
 Such a case needs immediate attention.
 Other instances like sharp edges, damage to the filling either through falling or a blow to the face, or biting on hard things like pens and bottles also call us for an instant visit.
 For more information on fillings, you can reach out to our expert panel through 737-273-3303.
-You can also visit us at Dr. Emily Zaramella, DDS.
+You can also visit us at Emily Ianno Zaramella, DDS.